inters/snabb/README.md

 ## Features

-- ~3 Mpps (or ~5 Gbps of IMIX traffic) per core on a modern CPU
+- ~3 Mpps (or ~5 Gbps of IMIX traffic) per CPU core on modern commodity x86 hardware

 - Scales linearly with CPU cores using RSS and VMDQ

-- Runs on commodity x86 hardware

 - Implements IPsec for IPv4 and IPv6, specifically
   *IP Encapsulating Security Payload* (ESP) in tunnel mode